 The 100%-owned Panama Lake gold project is hosted in the Red Lake mining district, 55km northeast of the town of Ear Falls and is accessible by road.
-Historical work is minimal and the last diamond drill campaign on the property was completed by Noranda Exploration Company Ltd. in 1988 where eight widely spaced diamond drill holes over a 1.4km strike-length yielded results of up to 2.8gpt Au over 4.5m within a 20-30m wide mineralized shear zone.
+Historical work is minimal and the last diamond drill campaign on the property was completed by Noranda Exploration Company Ltd. in 1988 where eight widely-spaced diamond drill holes over a 1.4km strike-length yielded results of up to 2.8gpt Au over 4.5m within a 20-30m wide mineralized shear zone.
 In addition, a glacial till sampling survey (Geological Survey of Canada, 1999 - Open File 3038) collected a sample on the Panama Lake gold project, which contained 107 gold grains, the highest count in the survey.

 In light of Great Bear Resources Ltd.'s ("Great Bear") new discovery in the Red Lake district (see Great Bear's press release dated August 22, 2018), Benton spent a number of days in the current period prospecting at Panama Lake which lies 60km east of Great Bear's Dixie Project.
-A total of 24 samples were collected across the project area, six of which show promising results in a previously underexplored area.
+A total of 24 samples was collected across the project area, six of which show promising results in a previously underexplored area.
 Five samples collected from an altered and silicified sedimentary iron formation containing quartz veining, pyrite, pyrrhotite and arsenopyrite, graded between 0.17gpt Au and 6.17gpt Au.
 The sampling was completed in a poorly-exposed area over 20m long and located approximately 275m northwest of the abovementioned Geological Survey of Canada ("GSC") till sample.
 Another sample containing 0.68gpt Au was collected 100m southwest of the GSC till sample.
 The new showings are associated with a distinct magnetic high (Ontario Geological Survey, 2003, Uchi-Bruce Lakes Area Airborne Survey), which extends for over 120km.
 Benton has staked a number of cell claims enlarging the Panama project to 7,446 hectares.
-The Company has initiated further till sampling along with prospecting along prospective trends and will release results when they are available.